 On December 2, 1994, the Commission adopted a policy authorizing counties to phase-in compliance with the non-capital standards on a court-by-court basis so long as the county made a commitment to bring all indigent defense services into compliance with the standards within a reasonable period of time.

-Originally, the qualifying counties were reimbursed up to 25% of their non-capital indigent felony and juvenile defense expenses; then the Legislature enacted P.L.
+Originally, the qualifying counties were reimbursed up to 25 percent of their non-capital indigent felony and juvenile defense expenses; then the Legislature enacted P.L.
 202-1997, effective July 1, 1997, which increased the reimbursement up to 40 percent.

 In February of 1998, a full time staff attorney for the Commission was hired through the Supreme Court's Division of State Court Administration.
 Due to the volume of work, a second staff attorney was added in 2005.